juliayjung/terraform-azure-cyberark/README.md

 ## Errors
 ###   Error Resource already managed by Terraform
-        terraform state list    ->verify if it already exists azurerm_resource_group.rg
+        terraform state list    ->verify if it already exists, if so azurerm_resource_group.rg
         terraform state rm azurerm_resource_group.rg
+    don't forget to import azurerm_resource_group.rg after removing

 ###   Error publishing module.
 Validation failed: Name, Provider is invalid
     Name of module must be in the format "terraform-<PROVIDER>-<NAME>" Make sure your github repository is named in this ie. terraform-azure-cyberark

 ###   Error reading the state of AzureRM Storage Account : Status=403 Code="AuthorizationFailed" the scope is invalid.
         terraform state list    ->verify if it already exists, if so